polterguy/phosphorusfive/plugins/p5.io/README.md

 * sys42.execute-lambda-file - Evaluates one or more Hyperlambda files.
 Pass in either a constant, or an expression leading to one or more files.
 * sys42.execute-lambda-folder - Evaluates all Hyperlambda files within one or more specified folders.

-#### Changing the read-only state of a file

-You can set one or more files to "read-only" with the *[file-set-read-only]* Active Event.
-In addition, you can remove the "read-only" attribute, using the *[file-delete-read-only]* Active Event.
-Both of these Active Events takes either a constant or an expression, leading to multiple files.